 Further Considerations for the Rode NT2-A

 In terms of other technical details, the Rode NT2-A comes with a Rode Shock Mount 6 and pop shield, dust cover, and cable.
 Besides all this, upon opening the box, it’s immediately clear that the NT2-A is a microphone with style and panache: it’s sleek and light, weighing just 860 grams and with a silky satin casework.

 Regarding additional accessories, I could suggest a dozen great mic stands for different purposes… but let’s save that for another list in the future.
 For now, all you need to do is choose a mic stand that works practically and aesthetically for your studio space and price point – though I will add that the less you touch the microphone, the better it works!
 Get that mic stand set up; lock it in; leave it there.

-By now, you may have noticed that Rode NT2-A spells out “Rodent T2A” – but trust me that it’s a much more welcome presence in your studio than an actual rodent!
-Furthermore, it’s easy to care for, rarely bites, and will bond quickly with its owner… and in all seriousness, when it comes to podcasting functionality, the NT2-A is absolutely first-rat(e).
+By now, you may have noticed that Rode NT2-A spells out “Rodent T2A” – but trust me, it’s a much more welcome presence in your studio than an actual rodent!
+Furthermore, it’s easy to care for, rarely bites, and will bond quickly with its owner… and when it comes to podcasting functionality, the NT2-A is absolutely first-rat(e).

 - Large 1” gold sputtered capsule

 - On-body control of polar pattern, HPF and PAD

 - Three position variable polar pattern – Omni, Cardioid or Figure 8

 - Three position variable High-Pass Filter – Flat, 40Hz or 80Hz

 - Three position PAD – 0dB, -5dB or -10dB